-If you’ve read any of my skin care posts you know how much I love my almond and grape seed oils.
-They both help clear up my skin, as well as provide a subtle glow.
+If you’ve read any of my skincare posts you know how much I love my oils.
+They help clear up my skin, as well as provide a subtle glow.
 However, it’s not always enough and heading into fall/winter weather I feel like my skin just needs something more lately.
 So, I decided to make my own DIY face lotion.
-And this one in particular I call my DIY Face Lotion for Sensitive Skin.
+And this one, in particular, I call my DIY face lotion for sensitive skin.

 First, a disclaimer.
 The type of ingredients you use in this lotion will directly affect the quality.
 I used raw organic Shea butter and high-quality essential oils.
-I would never use oils I bought at the drugstore, or from Amazon on my face.
+Note: I would never use oils I bought at the drugstore, or from Amazon on my face.
 I get mine from a company called Youngevity but I’m sure there are other great companies out there as well.
 A good indicator that it’s a good oil is the price.
 For instance, the rose essential oil I use in the below lotion costs around $50.
 Ouch, I know.
-You can also buy a frankincense and lavender blend for around $40 – a steal! haha
+You can also buy a frankincense and lavender blend for around $40, which is exactly a steal!

 Yes, these are expensive, but if we’re dabbling in making our own products I think it’s a necessary step to ensure quality outcomes.
 Okay, now that that’s over – let’s get to making it!

-1. Combine shea butter and jojoba oil in glass jar and place in large frying pan.
-Pour one cup of water on frying pan (or more, just not overflowing) and turn on medium high until completely melted.
+1. Combine shea butter and jojoba oil in a glass jar and place in a large frying pan.
+Pour one cup of water into frying pan (or more, just not overflowing) and turn on medium-high until completely melted.

 2. Take off the stove and let cool for 20 minutes.